BeauConstrictor/Ozpex-DOS/README.md

 Ozpex DOS features a minimal (as-in non-existent) command grammar.
 There is no system of arguments separated by spaces so spaces anywhere in a command are simply ignored.
 Specific commands are identified by the first 3 characters of your input and depending on the command being run, you may need to type a filename, drive letter or something else afterward.

-This document does not include a list of all commands, as that would be annoying to maintain, so just run the `hlp` command from within DOS to see all of the available commands in your current version.
+This document does not include a list of all commands, as that would be annoying to maintain, so just run the `hlp` command from within DOS to see all the available commands in your current version.

 ## Filesystem